PNR South Main Line: South Long Haul

-The project will also rebuild the remaining Metro South Commuter section between Tutuban and Sucat sometime after the line's completion by 2025.
+The project would have also rebuild the remaining Metro South Commuter section between Tutuban and Sucat sometime after the line's completion by 2025.
 Newer narrow-gauge rolling stock are expected to remain in service due to them being the most recent stock in the PNR fleet.
 The only publicly-available information was about its purpose being primarily for freight transport.
 For passenger services, it will also serve as a transport redundancy for the NSCR.
 Plans for a workaround with existing rolling stock are yet to be announced.

+The project was initially planned to be funded through Chinese official development assistance, but that support was withdrawn in 2023.